daniel-duke/DNAfold-docs/docsrc/source/caDNAno Examples.md

 ![image](_media/donut_good.png "Example")

 This caDNAno structure addresses all of the issues with the first example.
-Thus, DNAfold would successfully simulate this design.
+Thus, DNAfold can successfully simulate this design.

 ## Example: Incorrect 3D structure